 The OP is cold wine country and home to a lot of sparkling wines, both red and white, and Pinot Noir, a varietal that is best grown in cooler climates.
 There are few producers of note here, so I will focus on our protagonist, Andrea Picchioni and the microcosm of Buttafuoco.
 And while the OP is large and there is tremendous untapped potential within this sleeping giant, to the fine wine world it’s generally a wasted 20,000 acres of quite beautiful vineyard land churning out a good portion of Italy’s uninteresting cheap bulk wines (vino sfuso, in Italian) that thankfully mostly stays in Italy.

 The communes of Buttafuoco are located about 100 miles directly east of Torino and 40 miles south of Milano, within two valleys.
 It begins with the northernmost towns Stradella and Broni, two of the seven Buttafuoco communes.
-The townships are on the flat Pianura Padana (Padana plains, or Po Valley) and vineyards on the hills above them to the south where the Apennines mountain range begins its stretch toward Sicily.
+Those two townships are on the flat Pianura Padana (Padana plains, or Po Valley) and vineyards on the hills above them to the south where the Apennines mountain range begins its stretch toward Sicily.

 A few kilometers south off the plain and further into the OP is the Solinga Valley (Sun Valley), home to all of Andrea Picchioni’s ten hectares of resurrected vineyard land.
 They are shared between the communes of Canneto Pavese and Stradella but are some distance away from both towns and are unusual and frighteningly steep, with vine rows that go from top to bottom instead of side to side, a more common approach with steep vineyards like these in Northern Italy.

 An amphitheater with an east end opening, the Solinga Valley is strong red wine country and the original home to the historic Buttafuoco wine.
 A document from 1861 verifies the name of this unique site as Vigna Buttafuoco, and it’s shared with only one other grower on the hill, Franco Pellegrini.
 (See a 3-D Google image of the Solinga Valley.)
 However, there are other steep, high quality vineyards inside the valley facing south that were not part of the original site that other growers maintain as well.
 The structure of the valley is able to hold onto the sun’s heat for a while longer (before the cold rolls in) than in the more exposed sites further south and outside of the Buttafuoco communes, which are more fitted for Pinot Noir or a different kind of wine altogether.
 The result of the heat is stressed vines that render wines of strength and depth, with the shoulders and tannins provided by Croatina and the acidic drive and bright intensity from Barbera—together an extremely compelling pair.
-Interestingly, Croatina also makes for good sparkling red because the bubbles balance out the impact of the strong tannins and acidity—like Vinhão in Portugal, one of my guilty pleasures.
+Interestingly, Croatina also makes for good sparkling red because the bubbles balance out the impact of the strong tannins and acidity—like the black Vinhão wines from Portugal’s Vinho Verde, one of my guilty pleasures.
 (See the 3-D Google map image of original Buttafuoco site here.)

 There are other grapes allowed but not required for a wine labeled Buttafuoco dell’Oltrepò Pavese.
 The more common of the two smaller blending parts in Picchioni’s cellar is Ughetta di Solinga, a massale selection specific to this valley, known as Vespolina in Piemonte; it brings spice and more balsamic notes to the wine.
 The other, not used in any of the three wines we import is Uva Rara, an aromatic, gentle red.